Plan Your Trip

 THE COLORADO RIVER

 Fitting that the country’s most epic river starts in its most epic state.
 At 1,450-miles long, the Colorado is the river other rivers want to be when they grow up.
-Responsible for Glenwood Canyon and its cousin the Grand Canyon, the Colorado cuts across seven U.S. states before hitting the Colorado River Delta at the tip of the Gulf of California.
+Responsible for Glenwood Canyon and its bigger cousin the Grand Canyon, the Colorado cuts across seven U.S. states before hitting the Colorado River Delta at the tip of the Gulf of California.

 AVERAGE CFS